FancyPandaSoftworks/assignment3/README.md

 git clone 'the link url of the repository'

 ## What if you want to modify something?
 Well here is the interesting part.
 It would be easy to push it to the master branch.
-But more often that not, you don't want that.
+But more often than not, you don't want that.
 So what you rather wanna do is to create a branch with the following command:

 git checkout -b your_branch_name